Raycoms/Kauri-Public/README.md

 Building Kauri is very simple and only a couple of simple steps are necessary.

-The Experiments in the paper have been run in the following setup:
+The Experiments in the paper have been run on Grid5000 in the following setup:

 ```
 1 Physical Machine per 20 processes